monitamitra/ExpressYou/README.md

 # ExpressYou: Generate Coffee, Your Way.
 Every Day.
-**ExpressYou is an Android app that generates personalized coffee recipes based on user preferences, mood, and real-time weather conditions, powered by advanced AI technologies.
+**ExpressYou is an Android app powered by advanced AI technologies that generates personalized coffee recipes based on user preferences, mood, and real-time weather conditions.
-It offers users a fun and unique coffee experience every day by providing tailored coffee recipes that match users' mood, preferences, and environment.**
+It offers users a fun and unique coffee experience every day by providing tailored coffee recipes that match users' moods, preferences, and environment.**

 - Developed a Kotlin Android app that generates personalized coffee recipes based on user preferences, mood, and real-time weather conditions.
 - Integrated OpenAI API for custom coffee recipe generation and OpenWeather API for weather-based recommendations.
 Overcame prompt engineering challenges to ensure the OpenAI API delivers output in a format easily convertible into a recipe object.